Trustly: Criticism

 In 2013, a competing bank accused Trustly of accessing more customer data than necessary, including information about mutual funds and shareholdings, which allegedly compromised banking confidentiality.
 Similar concerns emerged in 2016 in Poland when PayPal adopted Trustly's services, with critics claiming this practice violated PayPal's own policies.

 In 2018, the Finnish Financial Supervisory Authority ruled that Trustly's screen-scraping practices were illegal.
 Trustly has maintained that its practices are governed by clear agreements and regulatory oversight.

 In February 2022, the Swedish Financial Supervisory Authority (Finansinspektionen, FI) issued a formal warning to Trustly and imposed a fine of SEK 130 million due to serious deficiencies in the company's anti-money laundering (AML) practices.
 According to FI the shortcomings created increased risk of misuse of Trustly's payment services for criminal activities.
-Trustly responded by revising its practices, enhancing its compliance procedures, and committing to greater regulatory oversight.
-FI noted these corrective actions, but maintained that the regulatory breaches warranted both a warning and a significant penalty.
+FI noted corrective actions taken by Trustly, but maintained that the regulatory breaches warranted both a warning and a significant penalty.